kildares/RecipesApp/README.md

-This is the baking App for the Udacity nanodegree course focusing on fragment usage patterns, multi layout resources, widgets and UI tests.
+This is a baking App, focusing on fragment usage patterns, multi layout resources, widgets and UI tests.